Thieves Bay Marina - Click image to enlarge »

 Annual Moorage Rates

 The marina boasts among the most reasonable rates in the country.
-The annual rate for moorage is $12.00 per foot / year of boat size (length overall) plus GST.
+The annual rate for moorage is $13.50 per berth foot per year, plus GST.

 There are 187 slips, two emergency berths and two berths for the ambulance.
 The maximum boat length is 36 feet; maximum beam 12 feet.